 Anesthesiologists are on call for patients in the Women & Children's Center and are given a 30-minute response time once they are paged.

 The Women and Children's Center has a Level II Nursery, which is equipped to handle most babies born after 32 weeks or full-term babies who have health concerns or illnesses.
-Our Level II Nursery, including the pediatric hospitalists and neonatal nurse practitioners, all lessen the likelihood that your newborn will need to be transported to a Level III facility if complications arise.
+Our Level II Nursery, including the neonatal nurse practitioners, lessen the likelihood that your newborn will need to be transported to a Level III facility if complications arise.